Jessica1120/IATRC/README.md

 # International Agricultural Trade Research Consortium

 An application built for the conference organizer of the IATRC.
-The application will allow the user to input data on members of the IATRC and IATRC conferences, manipulate that data and create reports. (in progress)
+The application will allow the user to input data on members of the IATRC and IATRC conferences, manipulate that data and create reports. *project in progress*

 ## Built With